crystal-lang/crystal-website/_posts/2021-08-13-install-specific-versions.md

 Since then, there have been more releases (1.1.0 and 1.1.1) but in the package repositories only the latest one was available at any time.

-We've now added support for installing specific releases of Crysta via OBS.
+We've now added support for installing specific releases of Crystal via OBS.
 There are individual packages for each minor release.

 At the moment, there are three different packages available at [build.opensuse.org/package/show/devel:languages:crystal](https://build.opensuse.org/project/show/devel:languages:crystal):